 Over 50 years ago, President Kennedy signed the Equal Pay Act into law, making it illegal to pay men and women employed in the same establishment different wages for “substantially equal” work.
 At that time, the ratio of women’s to men’s average pay was about 58%.

-Although the gap between women and men’s wages has narrowed substantially since the signing of the Equal Pay Act in 1963, there still exists a significant wage gap that cannot be explained.
+Although the difference between women and men’s wages has narrowed substantially since the signing of the Equal Pay Act in 1963, there still exists a significant disparity that is difficult to explain.
 Over the last 50 years, the wage gap between women and men has closed by only 17 percentage points.

-Recently, celebrity A-listers have been at the forefront of a gender pay debate.
-When the film “All the Money in the World” needed to reshoot scenes, four-time Oscar nominee Michelle Williams was paid less than $1,000 while co-star Mark Wahlberg, a two-time nominee, made a lofty $1.5 million.
+The problem extends well beyond male-dominated sectors like finance and tech.
+Take Hollywood, for instance.
+When the film “All the Money in the World” needed to reshoot scenes, four-time Oscar nominee Michelle Williams was paid less than $1,000 while co-star Mark Wahlberg, a two-time nominee, was compensated $1.5 million.

 Arjuna Capital has taken up the cause of women, playing the role of activist investor.
 In 2015, Arjuna Capital created a model shareholder campaign for addressing gender pay issues in the technology sector.
 In 2015, Arjuna filed a first-of-its-kind shareholder proposal asking eBay to close the gender pay gap.
 Shortly thereafter, Salesforce’s CEO came out with a commitment to pay women fairly.
 Eight of nine proposals were eventually approved by tech giants to disclose and close their gender pay gaps.
 Last year, Arjuna shifted its focus to women in finance.